 It is also possible for recessionary forces to be unleashed.
-The bubbles in equity prices or in real estate could pop.
+The bubbles in equity prices or real estate could pop.
 Another round of even more draconian COVID lockdowns can’t be ruled out.
 The nation could fall into recession, or even depression, and the slowdown could weigh on prices.

 That possibility, however, brings us back to the ultimate cause of permanent inflation – the Federal Reserve.
 We are where we are today – with markets hopelessly addicted to stimulus – because the Fed responds to every whiff of deflation or market turbulence with massive amounts of stimulus.

 The Fed can be counted on to keep pumping.
-The U.S. dollar has been in decline since Congress quietly birthed the central bank on a Christmas Eve more than a century ago.
-That trend accelerated after the President Richard Nixon closed the gold window in 1971.
+The U.S. dollar has been in decline since Congress quietly birthed the central bank on Christmas Eve more than a century ago.
+That trend accelerated after President Richard Nixon closed the gold window in 1971.